September 27, 2026 · Boulder, Colorado · ~5,335 ft altitude

 60–70°F

-Heat + altitude = compounded stress.
+Heat and altitude compound each other.
 Slow an additional 1–2% beyond altitude adjustment.
-Increase fluid intake — dry air accelerates dehydration.
+Increase fluid intake at every station.
+Use sunscreen and a hat.

 🔥 Hot